Cray-HPE/docs-csm/operations/rack_resiliency/Resiliency_Monitoring_Service.md

 * Starts the internal application server to receive notifications from HMNFD.
 * Verifies and maintains active subscriptions to HMNFD.
-* Periodically updates the status of critical services and zones(kubernetes and ceph) when no active monitoring events are in progress.
+* Periodically updates the status of critical services and zones(Kubernetes and Ceph) when no active monitoring events are in progress.

 ### 2. RMS monitoring loop